Cocktails to go would be legal in Wisconsin under bill

-MADISON, Wis. — Bars and restaurants could sell cocktails and glasses of wine to go under a bill up for a vote Wednesday in the state Assembly.
+MADISON, Wis. — Bars and restaurants could sell cocktails and glasses of wine to go under a bill the state Assembly approved Wednesday.

 The bipartisan measure has been pushed by bar and restaurant owners since the pandemic began as another way for struggling businesses to attract customers.
 Bars and restaurants also have a higher profit margin on alcohol sales than food.